 Every Golden Retriever Has a Different Metabolism

-One of the dangers of giving a standardized amount of food to your dog is that we stop continually monitoring our dogs weight.
-Every Golden Retriever is different.
-We have some Golden Retrievers that eat only 1 1/2 cups of food per day total and we have others that eat 6-7 cups of food per day.
-Just like people, every Golden Retriever has a different metabolism…and that changes.
-Also like people, the older a dog gets the slower their metabolism goes normally.
-Their metabolism is also based on their activity level.
-Obviously the more active your Golden Retriever is the faster their metabolism is and the more they can eat.
-Our average adult and puppy Golden Retriever gets 2 1/2 – 3 cups of TLC Whole Life Puppy Food to eat total a day.
+One of the dangers of giving a standardized amount of food to your dog is that we stop continually monitoring our dogs’ weight.
+We have some Golden Retrievers that eat only 1 1/2 cups of food per day total, and we have others that eat 5-6 cups of food per day.
+Like humans, the older a dog gets, the slower their metabolism normally is.
+Their metabolism is also influenced by their activity level.
+Obviously, the more active your Golden Retriever is, the faster their metabolism is, and the more they can eat.
+Our average adult and puppy Golden Retriever gets 2 1/2 – 3 cups of TLC Whole Life Puppy Food to eat per day.
 But that’s average.
-Some will need more and some will need less.
+Some will need more, and some will need less.
 We recommend feeding your puppy twice a day.
-We feed them after training them around 9 am and a second time around 3-4 pm.
-The same schedule can be kept when they turn into adults.
-You could just feed them once a day but the Golden Retrievers would rather eat twice a day!
-As your pup gets older you can move the second feeding to later and even feed your adult after 5 pm.
+We feed them after training them at around 9 am and a second time at around 3-4 pm.
+The same schedule can be kept when they become adults.
+You could feed them once a day, but Golden Retrievers prefer twice a day!
+As your pup gets older, you can move the second feeding to later and even feed your adult after 5 pm.

 Know How to Tell if a Golden Retriever is at a Healthy SIZE

 The greatest lesson we can teach you is to learn what a healthy size looks and feels like for your Golden Retriever.
 Notice that I don’t say “Weight.”
 “Weight” is deceiving.
 It can change.
 As a puppy grows, it changes all the time.
 You must be able to feel a dog’s side to determine if your dog is at a healthy size or not.
 You have to look through their coat and feel the actual fat that they have.
 Your dog could look great to you, but after further investigation, could be too thin or too fat.